bids-standard/bids-bep016/src/derivatives/05-diffusion-derivatives.md

         1. Distance from origin; value of embedded parameter MUST be indicated in "`_param-*`" entity;

-        1. Inclination / polar angle, in radians, relative to the zenith direction being the positive direction of the *third* reference axis (see [orientation specification](#orientation-specification));
+        2. Inclination / polar angle, in radians, relative to the zenith direction being the positive direction of the *third* reference axis (see [orientation specification](#orientation-specification));

-        1. Azimuth angle, in radians, orthogonal to the zenith direction, with value of 0.0 corresponding to the *first* reference axis (see [orientation specification](#orientation-specification)), increasing according to the right-hand rule about the zenith direction.
+        3. Azimuth angle, in radians, orthogonal to the zenith direction, with value of 0.0 corresponding to the *first* reference axis (see [orientation specification](#orientation-specification)), increasing according to the right-hand rule about the zenith direction.

         Number of image volumes is equal to (3x*N*), where *N* is the maximum number of discrete orientations in any voxel in the image.
+In voxels in which less than *N* directions are represented, triplets above the number *M* < *N* that are represented are encoded as `[0, 0, 0]`.

-    1. Directions only
+    2. Directions only

         Each consecutive pair of image volumes encodes inclination / azimuth pairs, with order & convention identical to that above